abeciana1/rcli_app/README.md

 ## Getting Started

-This gem focuses on helping beginner Rubyists get started with creating their own command-line applications.
 Please create your domain model files in `lib`.

 If you're interested in working with an API, the `dotenv` gem is in `Gemfile` and will get installed via the last step of the installation instructions.
 You will need to create a `.env` file to hide your API key as well.